Azkali/Switchdeck/README.md

 5. Go to **Settings** -> **Controller:** -> **Show Advanced Settings:** Enable "Combine Joycon Pairs" and Enable Steam Input for Pro and Generic Controller.
 6. Restart Steam to apply the [DXVK-Sarek](https://github.com/pythonlover02/DXVK-Sarek), [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch to your Proton version.
 It's applied on launch.

 **Note:** If Steam updates your Proton version you have to relaunch it to reapply the [DXVK-Sarek,](https://github.com/pythonlover02/DXVK-Sarek) [VKD3D](https://github.com/HansKristian-Work/vkd3d-proton/releases/tag/v2.3.1) and Vertex Explosion patch.
-Use Proton 10 or [GE-Proton10](https://github.com/gloriouseggroll/proton-ge-custom) for 32-bit games, the Vertex Explosion patch is applied to both.

 ---